Amazon Author Central: Create Your Author Page

 You’re the storyteller, but writing a manuscript with a main character and a complex plot is different from crafting a paragraph-long book description.
 That’s why many authors hire professional book description writers to craft the summary.

+You may be asking what makes a compelling tagline for a book’s back cover and why it’s important.
 A compelling tagline is your chance to make readers curious about the story inside.
 It’s short, punchy, and typically located at the top of the back cover, where it’s sure to grab attention.

 What does a great tagline do?
 Here are just a few things: